Leicester City 1-2 Chelsea (aet)

 - From the section FA Cup

-Alvaro Morata had slid Chelsea ahead in the first half of normal time.
+But Jamie Vardy made amends for a poor headed miss when he pounced in a goalmouth scramble for a 76th-minute equaliser.

-But Leicester's Jamie Vardy smashed in from close range to force extra-time.
+The decisive moment came just before the interval in extra time when Chelsea substitute Pedro beat the onrushing Schmeichel to N'Golo Kante's cross and headed in the winner.

-Chelsea have been drawn against Southampton - who reached the last four by beating Wigan earlier on Sunday - in the semi-finals.
+Chelsea will play the Saints - who reached the last four by beating Wigan earlier on Sunday - on either 21 or 22 April at Wembley.

 Manchester United and Tottenham Hotspur, who won their respective quarter-finals on Saturday, will contest the other tie.